-The SBC Stop Mode is the first level technique to reduce the overall current consumption by setting the voltage regulators VCC1, VCC2 into a low-power mode.
+The SBC Stop Mode is the first level technique to reduce the overall current consumption by setting the voltage regulators VCC1, VCC2 and VCC3 into a low-power mode.
 In this mode VCC1 is still active and supplying the microcontroller, which can enter a power down mode.
-The VCC2 supply, CAN mode as well as the HSx outputs can be configured to stay enabled.
+The VCC2 supply, CAN & LIN mode as well as the HSx outputs can be configured to stay enabled.
 All kind of settings have to be done before entering SBC Stop Mode.
 In SBC Stop Mode any kind of SPI WRITE commands are ignored and the SPI_FAIL bit is set, except for changing to SBC Normal Mode, triggering a SBC Soft Reset, refreshing the watchdog as well as for reading and clearing the SPI status registers.
-A wake-up event on CAN and WKx will create an interrupt on pin INT - however, no change of the SBC mode will occur.
+A wake-up event on CAN, LINx and WKx will create an interrupt on pin INT - however, no change of the SBC mode will occur.
 The configuration options are listed below:

-- VCC1 is ON - VCC2 is fixed as configured in SBC Normal Mode - CAN mode is fixed as configured in SBC Normal Mode - WK pins are fixed as configured in SBC Normal Mode - HS Outputs are fixed as configured in SBC Normal Mode - Cyclic sense is fixed as configured in SBC Normal Mode - Cyclic wake is fixed as configured in SBC Normal Mode - Watchdog is fixed as configured in SBC Normal Mode - · SBC Soft Reset can be triggered - FOx outputs are fixed, i.e. the state from SBC Normal Mode is maintained
+- VCC1 is ON - VCC2 is fixed as configured in SBC Normal Mode - VCC3 is fixed as configured in SBC Normal Mode - CAN mode is fixed as configured in SBC Normal Mode - LIN mode is fixed as configured in SBC Normal Mode - WK pins are fixed as configured in SBC Normal Mode - HS Outputs are fixed as configured in SBC Normal Mode - Cyclic sense is fixed as configured in SBC Normal Mode - Cyclic wake is fixed as configured in SBC Normal Mode - Watchdog is fixed as configured in SBC Normal Mode - · SBC Soft Reset can be triggered - · FOx outputs are fixed, i.e. the state from SBC Normal Mode is maintained